dippy2214/Unity-Audio-Visualiser/README.md

 The other point to note was that we wanted it to look nice, since that was the whole point of having the audio visualised in the first place.

 ### 💡 Starting the Research
+For me the next step of this project had to be research.
+Like many of my other projects, I had no idea what I was doing to begin with.
+I looked for resources from people with experience around the internet on how audio visualisers worked, coming across mathematical concepts like fast forier transforms (a formula for breaking down a given wave or signal into the individual frequencies that make it up and how strong they are).
+By applying fast forier transforms to the sound wave our music is generating, audio visualisers will break the sound down into frequency bands.
+Each band will be a different size, often based on how our ears percieve sounds.
+Generally speaking lower frequencies will have thinner bands (20-60 hertz for example) whereas higher frequencies will have wider bands (6000 - 20000 hertz).